 Whether taken from afar or as a close up, my makeup lasted all day and looked fresh and defined all while staying soft and natural, just how I envisioned it.

-If you’re also planning an intimate wedding during this time when hiring a makeup artist is just not possible or safe, don’t worry.
+If you’re also planning an intimate wedding during this time when hiring a makeup artist is just not possible or safe, hopefully this blog post has made that task feel like something you can conquer.

 Choosing a specific look that is attainable and that matches your overall wedding vision, and carving out enough time to practice will give you the confidence to rock the beautiful Bridal makeup you just created yourself.